lewisnkwo/personal-site/app/tutorials/003-the-usages-of-react-hooks-2.md

 ![image](https://lewisnkwosite-assets.s3.eu-west-2.amazonaws.com/images/useEffectESLint.png)

 It's telling us to add `getLotteryPlayers` & `maxPlayers` as dependencies into the dependency array.
 But by adding `getLotteryPlayers` or the fetch as a dependency, we can actually get into infinite loop territory because we are updating the state once the fetch is finished.
-The state update causes the component to re-render, which in-turn, causes the `useEffect` to run again & again 😱
+The state update causes the component to re-render, which in-turn, causes the `useEffect` to run again & again... 😱

 Here is the warning I received when I did this: